apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 1. Image retrieval from visual and text input (Visual Storytelling).
 2. Text retrieval from visual and text input (Visual Dialog).

 The first experiment could be reproduced up to a point.
-On the contraty, the second experiment could not be replicated.
+On the contrary, the second experiment could not be replicated.
 That is because the authors mention that they computed the perplexity of each question and answer sequence to measure performance, but they do not give enough details on how the needed probabilities were obtained.
-Therefore, this experiment was skipped due to lack of information about the perplexity scores.
+Therefore, this experiment was skipped due to a lack of information about the perplexity scores.

 For the first experiment, the authors assessed the performance of FROMAGe in retrieving the appropriate image conditioned on a sequence of interleaved image-text inputs from the Visual Storytelling (VIST) dataset [[2]](#vist).
-One example of a story sample from the dataset is shown bellow.
+One example of a story sample from the dataset is shown below.

 <p align="center">
   <img src="images_report/vist-story-from-paper.png" />
 </p>

 The goal of this experiment was to observe the performance of FROMAGe in image retrieval when more context was provided as input.
-The first setting provided only the last sentence of dialog, the second setting provided all but only the sentences of the dialog and the third setting provided the whole dialog (sentences and images except the last image of course).
+The first setting provided only the last sentence of the dialog, the second setting provided all but only the sentences of the dialog and the third setting provided the whole dialog (sentences and images except the last image of course).

 From those different settings, it was observed that the performance in image retrieval increased when more context was given as input.
 A lot of manual annotation was necessary for the evaluation of this experiment, which was infeasible in the context of this project.